This is an except from a book I am writing called “Close Call: Living in the Image of God.”

 There wasn’t a convenient way for me to help her on that trip.
 I left Pune wishing there was something I could do to help her or others like her in India.

-On this morning when I was contemplating my response to Salmon, I asked myself if Salmon could be God providing an answer to the thoughts I had in India when I drove by that old woman.
-Many times, I’ve seen Him act upon my simple thoughts as if they were a beggars prayer.
+On this morning when I was contemplating my response to Salmon, I asked myself if Salmon could be God granting my wish.
 So I said, Lord, if Salmon’s ministry is legitimate and he contacted me because of Your divine guidance, please direct Jennifer and me to see how you want us to help.

 After a couple of weeks of Salmon’s persistence I asked God again to change my heart if Salmon was who he said he was.
 Then one morning Salmon asked me if we could have a video call through WhatsApp.
 I wasn’t sure I wanted to commit to giving Salmon that level of access to me.
 But God had been starting to change my heart.